elgw/dotter/HELP.md

 * GIT
 * MATLAB
 * The GNU scientific library, GSL
-* A Compiler for C99 that works with matlab
+* A Compiler for C99 that works with Matlab

 <a name="Instructions"/>